Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Change Management

 Continuous improvement requires constant changes to be made to processes and products.
 This requires change control to mitigate new risks and weigh the cost-benefits before incorporating it across the organization.
-A QMS enables this by providing traceability and visibility to ensure risks are identified and controls put in place or the change reversed, as the case may be.
+A QMS solution enables this by providing traceability and visibility to ensure risks are identified and controls put in place or the change reversed, as the case may be.

 Understanding of Quality Standards